linear-generics/linear-generics/README.md

 This library is organized as follows:

-* `Generics.Linear` defines the core functionality for generics, including the multiplicity-polymorphic `Generic(1)` classes and a replacement for the `:.:` composition type.
+* `Generics.Linear` defines the core functionality for generics.
+This includes:

+   - multiplicity polymorphic `Generic` and `Generic1` classes,
+   - a replacement for the `:.:` composition type, and
+   - an `MP1` type for nonlinear and multiplicity polymorphic fields.

 * `Generics.Linear.TH` implements Template Haskell functionality for deriving instances of `Generic(1)`.